Erdos-Projects/summer26-aurora-visibility-predictions/README.md

 - Cloud percentage cover: local cloudiness (%)

 The goal is to provide a short-term forecast for observers, helping photographers, astronomers, and aurora enthusiasts plan observations.
+$\textcolor{blue}{The end outcome of the model is more alligned with the prediction of whether a motivated observer sees aurora and not "is aurora objectively present".}$

 ## Data
 Tabular list of data sources, access methods, licensing, and limitations: [`aurora_data_pipeline.ipynb`](https://github.com/Erdos-Projects/summer26-aurora-visibility-predictions/blob/main/aurora_data_pipeline.ipynb)